Laser Hair Removal FAQs

 - Redness for up to 3 days

-- Swelling around mouth of follicle for up to 3 days
+- Swelling around the mouth of the follicle for up to 3 days

 - Tingling or feeling of numbness